uyuni-project/uyuni/testsuite/documentation/idempotency.md

 ## CentOS and Ubuntu minions

-CentOS and Ubuntu clients are always registered as SSH salt minions by defaut.
+CentOS and Ubuntu clients are always registered as Salt minions by defaut.

 ## Patches tests